bwiernik/meta-workshop/exercises/E_publication-bias.md

 # Exercise E

-Use the `metafor::dat.hackshaw1998` dataset in metafor.
+Use the `metadat::dat.hackshaw1998` dataset in metadat.
 This dataset contains results from 37 studies on the risk of lung cancer due to environmental tobacco smoke (ETS) exposure.
-See `?metafor::dat.hackshaw1998` for details.
+See `?metadat::dat.hackshaw1998` for details.

 The dataset already contains log **odds** ratios (`yi`) and variances (`vi`) so no need for `escalc()`.